Because you’re mine.

 This sparked a whole long conversation thread which you can find on her Twitter account about why she was looking for a job and what it meant to be a “professional” musician as opposed to a hobbyist.
-This struck me close to my heart, as I discovered that her ex-husband had told her that being a musician wasn’t a real occupation because she wasn’t making money.
-I had the same conversation with my mom who, for all her good intentions, told me that my career in music didn’t exist shortly before I went on tour in the UK.
-This was a blow to my ego and to my sense of who I am because I define myself as first and foremost a musician.
-You see, my mom is a brilliant linear thinker.
-She is a retired lawyer who is stellar at connecting the dots from point A to B but not at reinventing the alphabet.
-She was defining a career as something that makes you money and by that definition, my music career can so far afford me little, while my “day job” as a therapist and a tutor supports me and enables me to make music in the first place.
-While I understood her point and her concern for her daughter who was about to jet off across the planet, it made me really question what it meant to be a professional musician.
+Most define a career as something that makes you money and by that definition, my music career can so far afford me little, while my “day job” as a therapist and a tutor supports me and enables me to make music in the first place.
+It made me really question what it meant to be a professional musician.

 I consider myself a professional musician primarily because I release music regularly.
 More importantly, I set out my musical goals every few months and I strive to achieve them.
 Over the last 6 months, my goals were to license a song, release a music video and to tour in the UK.
 I totally released my video Remember This and went on the BEST TOUR EVER in the UK.
 I am still working hard on that first goal, checking out music listings and chatting with other artists who have licensed their songs, researching who is working on what project to know where to send my music.
 I am currently writing music for a friend’s library to practice writing cues as well.
 I take my goals as seriously as I would tasks set out for me at a “traditional” job and I am meticulous and organized in my approach to them (thanks to the powers of Google docs and my friends for keeping me sane).
 I honestly have no idea if I am going to accomplish my goal of licensing a song but I do know that I am going to go after it with the power of a thousand fiery suns and you best bet I am outlining my goals for the upcoming months as well.